arimatakao/mdx/README.md

 - [X] Remove Doujinshi from list in `find` subcommand and add `doujinshi` flag for show Doujinshi in list.
 - [X] Add metadata for cbz downloaded archive.
+- [X] Add check update subcommand.
-- [ ] Add check update subcommand.
+- [ ] Add self update mechanism.
 - [ ] Add search filter for `find` subcommand.
 - [ ] Add flag `random` in `info` subcommand for get information about random manga.
 - [ ] Add flag to `download`: